elsanussi-s-mneina/haskell-agda-keyboards/README.md

    - It will be named `Haskell Agda`.

 OS X has supported `.keylayout` files since version 10.2 (Jaguar).

+## How to install a new keyboard layout on Windows
+1. Download the file named Haskell_Agda_Keyboard_Layout_for_Windows_Latest.klc

+- ToDo: add more instructions.

 ## Design decisions for initial keyboard